Kenttleton/genericcss/README.md

 - IE and Edge are not 100% verified to work in current version
 - In-depth documentation using [DocumentCSS](https://documentcss.com/) coming soon.
 - [Yarn](https://yarnpkg.com/en/) management/workflow and a lightweight bundler/minification package like [Parcel](https://parceljs.org/) coming soon.

+## Conclusion
+Due to the discovery of better flex based frameworks like [UIKit](https://getuikit.com/) that were extensible and light and the lack of legacy support for CSS Grid in IE this project was ultimate abandoned for more compatible alternatives.
+Development may continue in the future when support for CSS Grid is mainstream and 3 iterations before current versions.